CancerProfiling/DeepMusics/README.md

 2.Prepare data

-2.1.The example datasets are listed in the expreiments/data.
+Note.The example datasets are listed in the expreiments/data.

 3.Train and evaluate DeepMusics